harrisoncramer/joke-gpt/README.md

 # Configuration

-The plugin expects a configuration file in the current directory called `config.yaml` which contains the following schema:
+The plugin can use a configuration file in the current directory called `config.yaml` which contains the following schema:

 ```yaml
 token: "api-token"